Chlorek/pyxels/README.md

 * auto-upload via http (with authorization)
 * region selection
 * setable encoder (defaults to h264_nvenc, so if you don't like it or have no GPU support - change it)
+* if set correctly - many instances can be run at once

 # Requirements
 Script is written in Python 3 with use of modules (that you may most likely need to install) such as: